hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Doing a family outing in the afternoon, so I won't have time to study this afternoon.

+10:35 Just finished JS101 Lesson 2 Quiz 1 and about to submit my answers.
+I think I got over 80%.
+Let's see.